RConsortium/censusguide/README.md

 #### Demographic Data

-The mission of the Census Bureau is to provide information about America's people, places and economy.
-It does this by running over 100 Censuses, Surveys and Programs.
+The Census Bureau conducts over 100 Censuses, Surveys and Programs.
 You can view the full list of programs [here](https://www.census.gov/programs-surveys/surveys-programs.html).

 It is beyond the scope of this document to to detail each of these 100+ datasets.
 Instead, below we describe the five most popular Census programs as measured by a sample of API requests.
 (The raw data of this sampling can be viewed [here](/training-resources/popular-datasets.md)).